Zoos and Aquariums in New Jersey

 Turtle Back Zoo (West Orange)

 The Turtle Back Zoo is home to over 30 animal species and a wide variety of exhibits.
 Visitors can be transported to the savanna with the African Adventure Exhibit or come face-to-face with the endangered Mur leopards and red pandas at the Amazing Asia Exhibit before going “down under” at the Australian Exhibit and stopping by the Reptile House (and these are just a few of the exhibits this zoo has to offer).
-Anyone looking for a more hands-on experience should check out the sting rays in the touch tank or the zoo’s many educational programs, which include Sophisticated Science Seminars— for anyone over the age of 14— and the Turtle Back Hatchlings Program, which is meant for infants and toddlers.
+Anyone looking for a more hands-on experience should check out the sting rays in the touch tank or the zoo’s many educational programs.
 Kids can also enjoy pony rides, get out on the water with the zoo’s swan-shaped paddle boats (which are only available on the weekends), partake in safari-themed mini-golf, or explore the South Mountain Reservation on the Zoo Train.

 Thompson Park (Jamesburg/Monroe Township)